Prepare to migrate to Power BI

 Your BI solution architecture will evolve and mature over time.
 Power BI setup tasks to handle right away include:

-- Power BI tenant setup and integration with Azure Active Directory.
+- Power BI tenant setup and integration with Microsoft Entra ID (previously known as Azure Active Directory).

 - Define Power BI administrators.